SunnySuite/Sunny.jl/README.md

 ## Technical description of SU(_N_) spin dynamics.

 A quantum spin of magnitude _S_ has $N = 2 S + 1$ distinct levels, and evolves under the group of special unitary transformations, SU(_N_).
 Local physical observables correspond to expectation values of the $N^2-1$ generators of SU(_N_), which may be interpreted as multipolar spin components.
 The standard treatment keeps only the expected dipole components, $\langle \hat S^x\rangle,\langle \hat S^y\rangle,\langle \hat S^z\rangle$, yielding the Landau-Lifshitz dynamics.
 The "SU(_N_) spin dynamics" naturally generalizes the LL equation by modeling the coupled dynamics of all $N^2-1$ generalized spin components.
-Note, crucially, that a local SU(_N_) symmetry is never assumed.
 For more details, please see our papers:
 * H. Zhang and C. D. Batista, _Classical spin dynamics based on SU(N) coherent states_, Phys.
 Rev. B 104, 104409 (2021) [[arXiv:2106.14125](https://arxiv.org/abs/2106.14125)].
 * D. Dahlbom et al., _Geometric integration of classical spin dynamics via a mean-field Schrödinger equation_ [[arXiv:2204.07563](https://arxiv.org/abs/2204.07563)].